Corporate Governance

 4. Corporate Risk Committee

-The Corporate Risk Committee discusses important items related to risk management and makes proposals and reports to the Board of Directors as deemed necessary.
+The Corporate Risk Committee deliberates and discusses important items related to risk management and makes proposals and reports to the Board of Directors as deemed necessary.
 The Committee also monitors the status of risk management and other matters and reports the results to the Board of Directors.

 The Corporate Risk Committee meets once every quarter, in principle, and more as deemed necessary.